 We’ve looked back at the best films of 2016, and now it’s time to move on with our lives and see what’s coming across the cinematic horizon as we highlight our most anticipated movies of the new year.

 Jay Cluitt is joined by Jess Manzo, Courtney Small, Zoe Rose Smith and Kristen Lopez to look at what we’ve got in store in the next twelve months and it should me mentioned just what a potentially great and...

-Hello everyone, just a quick reminder that I am still looking for any pieces that you have written on the films of John Carpenter for this Halloween edition of Director’s Chair.
-For a reminder on the films you can cover, along with a little history of John Carpenter, read the announcement post here.
-I look forward...
+Hello everyone, just a quick reminder that I’m still looking for pieces on the films of Asif Kapadia For a quick reminder on the films that you can cover, along with a little history on Asif Kapadia himself, go back to the original post here.
+I look forward to reading your pieces.…...